h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###FAQ

-- How does the algo handle missing values during training?
+- **How does the algorithm handle missing values during training?**

   GLM skips rows with missing values.

-- How does the algo handle missing values during testing?
+- **How does the algorithm handle missing values during testing?**

   GLM will predict Double.NaN for rows containg missing values.

-- What happens if the response has missing values?
+- **What happens if the response has missing values?**

-It is handled properly, but you should check the results.
+  It is handled properly, but verify the results are correct.

-- What happens during prediction if the new sample has categorical levels not seen in training?
+- **What happens during prediction if the new sample has categorical levels not seen in training?**

-It will predict Double.NaN
+  It will predict Double.NaN.

-- Does it matter if the data is sorted?
+- **Does it matter if the data is sorted?**

   No.

-- Should data be shuffled before training?
+- **Should data be shuffled before training?**

   No.

-- How does the algo handle highly imbalanced data in a response column?
+- **How does the algorithm handle highly imbalanced data in a response column?**

   GLM does not require special handling for imbalanced data.

-- What if there are a large number of columns?
+- **What if there are a large number of columns?**

   IRLS will get quadratically slower with the number of columns.
-You can try L-BFGS for datasets with more than 5-10 thousand columns.
+Try L-BFGS for datasets with more than 5-10 thousand columns.

-- What if there are a large number of categorical factor levels?
+- **What if there are a large number of categorical factor levels?**

-GLM internally one-hot encodes the categorical factor levels, and the same limitations as with a high column count will apply.
+  GLM internally one-hot encodes the categorical factor levels; the same limitations as with a high column count will apply.

 ###GLM Algorithm